nathanemyers-dev/ai-computational-memory/white-paper/enterprise-controls-checklist.md

 • ensure supervisory visibility across all retention, transformation, and deletion operations
 • prevent advisory state formation at the memory boundary
 • provide a repeatable, auditable control framework for enterprise governance teams
-• align enterprise controls with regulatory expectations for non‑advisory continuity
+• align enterprise controls with governance expectations for non‑advisory continuity

 These controls are mandatory for any production deployment.

 _____________________________
 ## Control Categories

 The control categories define the governed surfaces that supervise AI operation across enterprise environments.
-They establish the governance, risk, compliance, and control‑layer structures required to ensure supervised, non‑advisory behavior at every system boundary
+They establish the governance, risk, compliance, and control layer structures required to ensure supervised, non‑advisory behavior at every system boundary

 ### Enterprise Controls Diagram